owneraio/finp2p-tezos-adapter/specs/hold.md

 Note that we assume that `dstAccountType` and `dstAccount` are optional, meaning that they can be absent from the SHG, in the case where the hold has no set destination (the buyer signs the fact that the hold has no preset destination).
-Release operations for such holds must specify a destination.
+Rollback operations for such holds must specify a destination.

 #### Verifying hold signatures